DiegoAmigo/Defontana-pokeapp/README.md

 Run `npm install or npm i` to install all the depencies for the project.

 ## Run the application
-Once installed you can start the project locally with `npm start`.
+Once installed you can start the project locally with `npm start or ng serve`.

 Navigate to `http://localhost:4200/`